moderndatacompany/dataos.info/docs/resources/lens/concepts.md

 ## Dimensions

 Dimensions represent the properties of a single data point in the table.
+They are descriptive attributes, often text values, that provide context to the data in a fact table.
+For example, in a sales database, attributes like "Product Name," "Category," and "Region," are called dimensions of that table which help to categorize and provide context for the sales entity.
+The dimensions serve as the guidelines for data analysts to view the information from different angles and apply different filtering criteria.

+For instance, in the following yaml, a entity owner is defined who's unique characterisitcs such as id, email are called dimensions.

 ```yaml title="owner.yaml"
 tables: